Can Know Your Customer (KYC) automation for banks put an end to terrorism financing and money laundering?

 As you can tell, KYC automation for banks can transform a current bottleneck into a competitive advantage.
 If you want to know how Klippa can help you achieve that, keep on reading further!

-KYC Automation for banks with Klippa
+Automate your KYC processes with Klippa

 We at Klippa are specialized in automated document processing.
 We offer various solutions for multiple use cases with our KYC software.
 The most popular solution amongst our banking clients is the ID verification SDK.
 Our SDK includes a camera module, which helps take higher-quality pictures that OCR software can process for greater results.